opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 58     The defendant pleaded that at the execution of the OCBC Mortgage she was labouring under the understanding that her liability under the OCBC Mortgage would be limited to the Property and/or the value thereof.
 The defendant submits that she was unaware that the OCBC Mortgage was an all-moneys mortgage when she signed the documents pertaining to this mortgage.
 The defendant gives the following explanations regarding the documents relating to the OCBC Mortgage.

 59     First, in relation to the 11 Jan Letter which was mailed to the defendant’s residence and addressed to Mr Kung and the defendant, the defendant submits that she had never seen this letter until the commencement of these proceedings.
-She alleges that although the 11 Jan Letter was addressed to her and her late husband, Mr Kung, she did not read it as there was an arrangement between them that Mr Kung would open and read all letters addressed to them jointly.[\[note: 39\]](#Ftn_39) The defendant further adds that even if she had read the 11 Jan Letter, she would not have understood its contents without the benefit of legal advice.[\[note: 40\]](#Ftn_40)
+She alleges that although the 11 Jan Letter was addressed to her and her late husband, Mr Kung, she did not read it as there was an arrangement between them that Mr Kung would open and read all letters addressed to them jointly.[^39] The defendant further adds that even if she had read the 11 Jan Letter, she would not have understood its contents without the benefit of legal advice.[^40]

-60     Second, in relation to the Bangkok Bank Mortgage, a precursor to the OCBC Mortgage was also an all-moneys mortgage, which she executed on 12 January 1996 (see \[11\] above), the defendant submits that her attending solicitors then, Shook Lin & Bok LLP, also did not explain to her the nature of the Bangkok Bank Mortgage before she signed it.[\[note: 41\]](#Ftn_41) Hence she had no knowledge and understanding of the nature and obligations of an all-moneys mortgage.
+60     Second, in relation to the Bangkok Bank Mortgage, a precursor to the OCBC Mortgage was also an all-moneys mortgage, which she executed on 12 January 1996 (see \[11\] above), the defendant submits that her attending solicitors then, Shook Lin & Bok LLP, also did not explain to her the nature of the Bangkok Bank Mortgage before she signed it.[^41] Hence she had no knowledge and understanding of the nature and obligations of an all-moneys mortgage.

 61     Third, the defendant argues that during the meeting with TPW1 together with Mr Kung on 22 January 2013, TPW1 did not explain the terms of the OCBC Mortgage to them.
-The defendant and Mr Kung were merely asked to sign the OCBC Mortgage, the Letter of Confirmation and the Form of Confirmation and Consent which they did.[\[note: 42\]](#Ftn_42)
+The defendant and Mr Kung were merely asked to sign the OCBC Mortgage, the Letter of Confirmation and the Form of Confirmation and Consent which they did.[^42]

 62     Therefore, the defendant could not have known that the OCBC Mortgage was an all-moneys mortgage and not a mortgage under which her liability would be limited to the Property and/or the value thereof.
 Hence, she was labouring under the understanding that the mortgage she was signing was only limited to the Property and/or the value thereof.
 Thus, notwithstanding the 11 Jan Letter, the Bangkok Bank Mortgage, the Letter of Confirmation and the Form of Confirmation and Consent as well as the meeting on 22 January 2013, she claims that she did not know that the OCBC Mortgage was an all-moneys mortgage.

-63     The plaintiff, on the other hand, argues that the defendant must have known that she was going to sign an all-moneys mortgage when she and Mr Kung attended the meeting with TPW1 on 22 January 2013.[\[note: 43\]](#Ftn_43) First, this was because on or around 11 January 2013, the Third Party had mailed the 11 Jan Letter which was addressed to Mr Kung and the defendant to their residential address.
-The plaintiff submits that the defendant must have read it or been informed of it by Mr Kung because either Mr Kung or the defendant had, upon reading the 11 Jan Letter, arranged for the meeting with TPW1 on 22 January 2013 to execute the OCBC Mortgage.[\[note: 44\]](#Ftn_44)
+63     The plaintiff, on the other hand, argues that the defendant must have known that she was going to sign an all-moneys mortgage when she and Mr Kung attended the meeting with TPW1 on 22 January 2013.[^43] First, this was because on or around 11 January 2013, the Third Party had mailed the 11 Jan Letter which was addressed to Mr Kung and the defendant to their residential address.
+The plaintiff submits that the defendant must have read it or been informed of it by Mr Kung because either Mr Kung or the defendant had, upon reading the 11 Jan Letter, arranged for the meeting with TPW1 on 22 January 2013 to execute the OCBC Mortgage.[^44]

 64     Second, the plaintiff argues that the defendant must have understood the contents of the 11 Jan Letter because she is not an uneducated person.
 She graduated with a Bachelor of Arts in Economics and a Masters in Theological Studies.
 She was also a director of two companies – Keeping Private Limited and Fulian Enterprises (Private) Limited (“Fulian Enterprises”) for more than 30 years.
-She confirmed that she had signed off on the audited statements for Fulian Enterprises which included the statement of comprehensive income, balance sheet, statement of changes in equity and statement of cash flow.[\[note: 45\]](#Ftn_45) The defendant had also assisted in her father’s company, an investment company dealing in real estate properties, as a book keeper for decades.[\[note: 46\]](#Ftn_46)
+She confirmed that she had signed off on the audited statements for Fulian Enterprises which included the statement of comprehensive income, balance sheet, statement of changes in equity and statement of cash flow.[^45] The defendant had also assisted in her father’s company, an investment company dealing in real estate properties, as a book keeper for decades.[^46]

 65     Third, the plaintiff maintains that TPW1 had explained to the defendant and Mr Kung the nature of the OCBC Mortgage and its consequences, particularly that it was an all-moneys mortgage, before they signed the OCBC Mortgage on 22 January 2013.
 This is evidenced from the Letter of Confirmation which the defendant and Mr Kung signed acknowledging that TPW1 had done so.
-The Third Party had in place a system and safeguards to ensure that mortgagors executing mortgage documents understood the terms of the mortgage.[\[note: 47\]](#Ftn_47)
+The Third Party had in place a system and safeguards to ensure that mortgagors executing mortgage documents understood the terms of the mortgage.[^47]

 66     Finally, the plaintiff argues that this is not the first all-moneys mortgage which the defendant had signed.
 As mentioned above at \[11\], the defendant had also mortgaged the Property to the Bangkok Bank on the same all-moneys basis.
 The plaintiff submits that the court should not place any weight on the defendant’s account that the solicitors advising her then did not explain the nature of the Bangkok Bank Mortgage before she signed it.
-This is because her account of what had happened during the execution of the Bangkok Bank Mortgage was inconsistent.[\[note: 48\]](#Ftn_48)
+This is because her account of what had happened during the execution of the Bangkok Bank Mortgage was inconsistent.[^48]

 67     Given the above, the plaintiff submits that the defendant must have known the nature of the OCBC Mortgage before the meeting with TPW1 on 22 January 2013.
 Thus, her case that the OCBC Mortgage was radically different from what she thought she signed must fail.